Tinkle7/docker_data/README.md

 ```
 $${\color{orange}! ls and echo are two programs inside the busybox file system if it's not it throws you an error.}$$

+> __Note__ ls and echo are two programs inside the busybox file system if it's not it throws you an error.

 # docker ps
 ```sh
 docker ps